davidmezofi/lipsum/README.txt

 The lipsum.sh script generates multiple paragraphs of placeholder text assembled randomly.
 Almost: the first paragraph is always the standard lorem ipsum paragraph.
 You will only need the lipsum.sh script.

-The script utils.sh contains some simple functions helping to get the word and sentence count, etc. of the original pieces of text.